bradleysigma/tirules/questions.md

 ## The Barony of Letnev

 ### Gravleash Maneuvers (Breakthrough)
 - Is "before you roll dice" literal i.e. does it apply to AFB rolls?
-Does it apply to infantry II killed by Strike Wing Alphas?
+- What about the Gen Synthesis roll of infantry II killed by Strike Wing Alphas?
 - Additionally, if Letnev gets to reroll their combat dice (e.g. with MUNITIONS RESERVES), do they get to choose another ship for the bonus?
 - If the Nomad player uses The Thundarian, can the Letnev player choose a different ship?
 This may be particularly pertinent if the original ship was destroyed by _The Crown of Thalnos_.
 - Can a fast ship have its movement boosted with _Gravity Drive_, and then have this modified value copied to a slow ship?
 - Conversely, can a slow ship copy a value, then get the +1 from _Gravity Drive_?
 This could be relevant for a ship with capacity taking a longer path to pick up some units.
 - How about gravity rifts?

+## The Mahact Gene-Sorcerers

+### Airo Shir Aur - Benediction (Hero)
+- Say the Mahact player uses _Benediction_ to move one ship out of a gravity rift, and that ship fails the roll.
+Is a combat still resolved, with the winner able to score a secret objective?
+- You've previously stated that the player who had their ships moved is treated as the attacker.
+Does this change who is considered the active player, for the purpose of what order abilities are resolved in (e.g. double _Assault Cannon_)?

 ## The Mentak Coalition